-As of Monday, Feb.
-8 at 9 a.m. the library is in Phase Four of the library’s COVID-19 reopening plan.
-This means that patrons can stay longer than two hours.
-Orland Park cardholders may use study rooms for two hours at a time, but only one patron can be in each study room at a time.
+The library is no longer quarantining returned materials.
+See the library’s reopening plan here.
+The library is open normal hours without an appointment or a time limit on your visit.
+Orland Park Public Library cardholders may use the study rooms for two hours at a time.
 Orland Park cardholders may use the computers for two hours at a time.
 Non-residents will return to the existing policy of a one-hour limit with a cost of $3.

-Grab n’ Go, formerly known as Curbside Pickup, is available between 9 a.m. and 8:30 p.m.
+Grab ‘n Go is available between 9 a.m. and 8:30 p.m.
 Monday through Friday; 9 a.m. to 4:30 p.m. on Saturdays; 1 p.m. to 4:30 p.m. on Sundays.
 Please submit this form to tell library staff you would like to use Grab n’ Go service.

 If you think you might be sick call your doctor, and read the steps outlined by the CDC .